Useurmind/ModuleInject/Doc.ModuleInject/dependency_resolution.md

     RegisterPublicProperty(x => x.Service1)
         .Construct(m => new ServiceClass1(m.Service2));

-The construct call has an signature with the following argument type.
+The construct call has a signature with the following argument type.

     Expression<Func<TModule, TComponent>>

 In that expression `TModule` is the type of your module and `TComponent` is the type of the registered component.

 So why is this an expression and not a simple `Func` that just returns the correct component?
 The answer is simple: you cannot analyze the content of a `Func`.

 In the expression you have access to the module in which the component is registered (here via the argument `m`).
-ModuleInject will look at the expression and find all references to members of the module you register the property on and be sure to resolve them beforehand (here `m.Service2`).
+ModuleInject will look at the expression and find all members of the module that are used in it.
+These members will be marked as prerequisites of the registered component.
+All prerequisites of a component are resolved before the component is resolved. (here `m.Service2` is the only prerequisite).

-Truth be told, there are alternative possibilities for the syntax.
-E.g.:
+Truth be told, there are alternative possibilities for the syntax, e.g.:

     // ModuleInject
     .Construct(m => new ServiceClass1(m.Service2));